iazimshaikh/encry13/README.md

 1. **Encrypt Password:**
   - Select option `1` from the main menu.
-  - Enter the account name (e.g., any username which you have used at the time of encryption , ex-"myinstagram").
+  - Enter the account name (e.g., any username for which you want to store your password, ex-"myinstagram").
-  - Enter the password to encrypt (only characters, less than 8 characters).
+  - Enter the password to encrypt (Including special characters & numbers, allowed upto 26 characters).
   - The script will generate an encrypted password and store it.